Input file formats

 and muon data analysis.
 If Mantid is used to perform the data corrections for

-a neutron spectrometer, then the Mantid algorithm SaveNXSPE
+a neutron spectrometer, then the Mantid algorithm SaveNXSPE can be used

-files.
+to output .nxspe files.
 Full details of how to use Mantid and the

 input/output for each algorithm are available at the Mantid web site.